On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes

 \subsubsection{Ranking}

 The proposed approach progressively forms fairness-increasing assignment combinations.
 As previously described, this involves extending the corresponding search tree with the $n \in \mathbb{N}$ most relevant assignments for each node at each level.
-To determine these relevant assignments, two steps have to performed.
-First, the assignments need to be ranked.
-Subsequently, they need to be pruned for the results to reflect the desired top-n characteristics.
+Determining these assignments requires two steps: first ranking them, then pruning them for the results to reflect the desired top-n characteristics.
 While pruning is a straightforward process, ranking is more intricate.
 We will therefore present the corresponding metric devised for this work in the following.

 In designing the ranking metric, the goal is to characterize the effects of assignments w.r.t. three core factors.
 First, the genuine sample retention is considered.
 Compared to the originally available number of samples, the currently inspected assignment combination should retain as many as possible.
-Second, we inspect the assigment combination's effect on the verification error.
+Second, we inspect the assignment combination's effect on the verification error.
 It should not increase the overall system's verification error, while decreases should be rewarded.
 Consistency should neither be penalized nor rewarded.
 Third, in line with this work's objective, the assignment combination in question should increase fairness.
-The bigger the increase, the higher the reward.
+The greater the increase, the higher the reward.
 Decreases are penalized.
 Consistency is not minded.
 All of these factors are to be \emph{weighted equally} in the evaluation.

 For the implementation of these requirements, we use the well-known sigmoid function $\sigma$ as a baseline, primarily to leverage its $\lbrack 0, 1 \rbrack$-bounded properties.
 Consequently, we define our ranking metric as shown in \cref{eq:relevance}.